Winter Shirts, Pullovers and Jackets

 Mid layer tops in cold weather should be insulating with easily adjustable ventilation for versatility.
-When the sun shines and the wind drops they can become the outer layer even if it's still cold, likewise they should quickly close up to provide vital heat retention when the weather turns again.
+When the sun shines and the wind drops they can become the outer layer even if it's still cold, they should also quickly close up to provide vital heat retention when the weather turns again.

 For optimal performance pay attention to the fabric and design, more so than with your normal everyday clothes.
 More than one mid layer is often worn for comfort and practical purposes, too many become unwieldy and can restrict movement.
 Two thinner layers will be warmer than one of the same combined thickness and material due to air being trapped between as well as within layers.

 The thickness of layers and level of insulation depends on the outside temperature and also on your own comfort level.
-For me this means two midlayers in cold conditions with another in my backpack in case it gets colder.
+For me this means one midlayer to start with and another in my backpack in case it gets colder.
 If the temperature rises, shed the shell layer and/or a midlayer depending on wind chill.
 Adjustability for ventilation is important, zips, buttons etc.